David Gault's main centres for ear reconstruction in the UK are The Wellington Hospital and The Portland Hospital for Women and Children in London.

-This estimate is valid for surgery dated within two months of the date of this letter.
-Surgical fees and anaesthetic fees usually increase only once a year, but hospital fees can increase more often than this, and thus cannot be guaranteed after the two month period.
-We regret we have no sway over any increases they choose to impose.
-Other than this, however, there is no reason to hurry your decision about surgery unless Mr Gault has specifically indicated that speed is important, for example, if there is a concern about that a problem is malignant.
+This estimate of the cost of ear correction surgery that we will send to you is valid for surgery dated within two months of the date of sending.
+However, this does not mean that fees will automatically increase after this time.
+Surgical fees and anaesthetic fees usually increase only once a year.
+Although hospital fees can increase more often than this, and cannot be guaranteed after the two month period, there is no reason to hurry your decision about surgery unless Mr Gault has specifically indicated that speed is important, for example, if there is a concern about that a problem is malignant or cancerous.

 Hospital fees should be paid direct to the hospital, usually shortly before or on the day of surgery.
 Payment of surgical and anaesthetic fees is due on booking.
 We accept card payment, including American Express or bank transfer.

 Should you cancel your surgery or appointments with less than 48 hours’ notice, a cancellation fee of up to 100% of the surgery or appointment charge may be charged.

 Please note that if you have your sutures removed at a different hospital to that at which you have your surgery, then you may be charged additionally by the hospital for the suture removal kit used (£25-£40 depending on the hospital).
 Some hospitals charge for the suture kit removal kit used even if the surgery was carried out at that hospital (notably the Wellington Hospital).

 Private Medical Insurance

 If you have private medical insurance, you may be able to claim for the costs of your treatment, but you should confirm that it is covered by the terms of your policy in advance of treatment.
 We can usually supply the relevant CCSD codes.

 Please remember to leave time for transport delays and traffic, for parking and for registration.